JSTOR-Labs/plant-humanities/docs/cinnamon.md

 	center="7.792820, 80.750146"
 	zoom="7.6">

 The Dutch made even stronger, concerted efforts to get a hold on cinnamon.
-They already signed a treaty with the king of Kandy in 1638, hoping this would give them a share of of the cinnamon trade, even though the Portuguese still dominated the cinnamon trade at the time.
+They already signed a treaty with the king of Kandy in 1638, hoping this would give them a share of of the cinnamon trade, when the Portuguese still dominated trade at the time.

 About cinnamon harvesting
 <param ve-image